tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 ## Context

-At present, we manage the [Protocol Buffers] files ("protos") that define our wire-level data formats within the Tendermint repository itself (see the [`proto`](../../proto/) directory).
+At present, we manage the [Protocol Buffers] schema files ("protos") that define our wire-level data formats within the Tendermint repository itself (see the [`proto`](../../proto/) directory).
 Recently, we have been making use of [Buf], both locally and in CI, in order to generate Go stubs, and lint and check `.proto` files for breaking changes.